teamkili/docs/docs/answer.md

   - url: url for the source, if available.
   - content: content of the source.
 This context is embedded and retreived based on the user's question.
 If you've
 - tokens (int): number of tokens used for generating the answer.
-- chat_id (string): unique ID used to identify this chat.
+- chat_thread_id (string): unique ID used to identify this chat.
 Use this variable to persist chat history.
 - is_answered (boolean): a boolean that identifies if the assistant was able to answer the question or not.

 **Sample response:**